-On December 13, 1943, F4U Corsair 17452 piloted by Davis ditched.
-He was spotted the next day by VP-14 PBY Catalina commanded by Lt(jg) F. A. Tanner at 0555, south-east of Shortland (Alu) at 07-08S 155-55E.
+On December 13, 1943 ditched was F4U Corsair 17452 piloted by 1st Lt G. A. Davis who landed in the sea.
+On December 14, 1943 at 5:55am he was spotted by PBY Catalina commanded by Lt(jg) F. A. Tanner from VP-14 to the southeast of Shortland (Alu) at Lat 07-08S Long 155-55E.
 The Catalina landed, and rescued Davis, and took off again at 0610.
-During the rescue, the Catalina came under fire from a shore battery (possibly this 140mm Naval Gun on Poporang).
+During the rescue, the Catalina came under fire from a shore battery.

-The gun still remains to this day, with its barrel in a level horizontal position.
+This gun remains in situ and appears to have survived the Pacific War without being damaged.
+The barrel is in a horizontal position.
 An ammunition container is located to the left side, and one 140mm shell is nearby.
 The breech block and sites are missing from the gun.

 1944 South Pacific: Bennett and Halford under fire in the Shortland Islands via Destroyer History Homepage

 At Close Quarters (1962) pages 145-146 (November 13-14, 1943)

 "During the night of November 13-14, 1943, PT-154 was one mile south of Shortland Island.
 A 3" shore battery fired three rounds, the second of which hit the after body of the port the port forward torpedo where it exploded, putting a hole in the deck and knocking out steering control.
 Two members of the crew were killed: Lt(jg) Joseph D. McLaughlin and QM2C Arthur J. Schwerdt.
 The captain, Lt(jg) Hamlin D. Smith and six crew were wounded.
 Crew member MM1C John M. Nichiolson took charge and PT-155 assisted the boat to escape and return to Treasury Island PT Boat base."